Gordon Coutts: Personal life

 Coutts married his first wife Jessie Benson in 1888 in Glasgow.
 She accompanied him to Australia and they had one child, but they separated in 1901, and she sued him for maintenance and child support, with the court awarding her 35 shillings per week for the two of them.
 However, Coutts stopped making payments in October 1901, and when he decided to leave Australia in 1902, he attempted to evade the court order by purchasing a ticket under a false name.
 He was arrested in Wellington, New Zealand, for violating a recent law making it an offence for someone to avoid a maintenance order by leaving the state.
 At his trial, his attorney argued that Coutts could not be charged with the crime because when the law was passed, he was no longer a resident of Victoria.
 Given this, the prosecution conceded and filed a nolle prosequi motion to dismiss the case.
 The couple formally divorced in March 1903.

 His second wife was fellow artist Alice Gray Hobbs (1879–1973), who was a student of his in Melbourne.
 They were married in San Francisco on 28 April 1904.
 (Note: It is unclear if she accompanied him to Omaha or if they reunited in San Francisco.)

 In early 1918, Coutts was in Tangier, travelling alone, when he received a summons to a court in Reno, Nevada, where Alice had filed for divorce on the grounds of irreconcilable differences (Reno having the reputation of being "the divorce capital of the world").
 This caught him by surprise.
 He rushed home, sending a telegraph message on the way to request a postponement so that he could arrive in time, which he did.
 He was persuaded not to challenge the request, and Alice remarried a few months later.

-Gertrude, his third wife, died in December 1937 as a result of an automobile accident.
-They had two daughters, Jeane and Mary.
-Jeane went on to become a traditional illustrator and prominent oil painter.
-Jeane's grandson, Nathan, is currently a successful concept artist.
-Jeane mentored Nathan with art fundamentals.
+With his third wife, Gertrude, Coutts had two daughters, Jeane and Mary.
+Gertrude died in December 1937 as a result of an automobile accident.